Ceerno/alhafizAPI/README.md

 - `GET /suras/{sura_number}` — Get details of a sura (with all its verses)
 - `GET /suras/{sura_number}/verses/{verse_number}` — Get a specific verse
 - `GET /search?q=...` — Search for verses in Arabic, French, English, or Wolof
+- `GET /random-verse` — Get a random verse from the Quran
+- `GET /search-suggestions?q=...` — Get autocomplete suggestions for search (unique words from all AyahText fields)

 ## Data Format